UMWEDU/umw-commencement-sync/_pages/guide.md

 <h2>Celebrate!</h2>
 </div>
 <h3>Graduation Ball, The Anderson Center</h3>
-<h3>Thursday, May 10, 2018  ~  9:00 p.m.  to 1:00 a.m.</h3>
+<h3>Thursday, May 10, 2018  ~  9:00 p.m.  to 12:00 a.m.</h3>
 This formal event, sponsored by the Office of Student Activities and Engagement is for seniors and graduate students who graduated in Fall 2017 or are graduating in Spring 2018.

-Additional information will be posted when available
+Tickets will be available to pick up between 8 a.m. to 5 p.mm starting Monday, April 30 through Thursday, May 10 at the University Center.
+Graduating seniors will be allowed one guest ticket.
+Anyone not on campus to pick up tickets may ask to have tickets available at will call at the Anderson Center.
+Please email <a href="mailto:umwclasscouncil@gmail.com">umwclasscouncil@gmail.com</a> and make the request for will call.

 &nbsp;
 <h2>Practice Makes Perfect</h2>